-- incentives to increase energy-efficient retrofitting of existing homes and buildings and increased use of environmentally preferable building materials in new construction. - NLBMDA seeks to increase the use of wood products in residential and commercial construction, and will work to encourage green

-- NLBMDA supports the inclusion of all credible forest management certification schemes in green building standards and programs, including the recognition of those most-widely employed in North America.
+- use of environmentally preferable building materials in new construction. - NLBMDA seeks to increase the use of wood products in residential and commercial construction, and will work to encourage green building standard-setting entities to recognize the preferability of wood as an inherently renewable resource. - NLBMDA supports the inclusion of all credible forest management certification schemes in green building standards and programs, including the recognition of those most-widely employed in North America.
 NLBMDA believes that each standard setting body must employ open, transparent and true consensus-building processes and procedures. - NLBMDA supports the consensus-based model in the code development process, and maintains that any building code supported by the Department of Energy (DOE) must be cost-effective and establish guidelines that increase transparency while ensuring an open and fair process. - NLBMDA supports the rights of individual states to adopt or amend codes specific to their jurisdictions. - NLBMDA believes code development should balance safety and/or environmental benefits with the impact on housing affordability.